jwbuurlage/Bulk/docs/pages/api/world/active_processors.md

 ## Return value

-An `int` containing the number of active processors.
+- `int`: The number of active processors.